Wishvanath/React-TODO/README.md

 ## How to install

-clone the repository
+clone the repository <br />
-navigate to the project directory
+navigate to the project directory <br />
-In the project directory, you can run: npm start now development server will start automatically "https:localhost:3000"
+In the project directory, you can run: npm start <br />
+now development server will start automatically "https:localhost:3000"

 ### Important